Matthew4335/MLProject/index.md

 We also trained a Neural Network for this project.
 We used TensorFlow's Keras API to build a Neural Network with 2 leaky ReLU activation hidden layers and a Sigmoid activation output layer.
 We split the same training data set into training and test splits, and stuck with a 20% split for testing data.
 The next step was to determine the best hyperparameters for the model.

-After trying numerous combinations of neurons in each layer, batch size, and epochs, we found that 32 neurons in the first layer, 64 neurons in the second layer, 40 epochs, and a batch size of 64 produced the best F1 score of 77%.
+After trying numerous combinations of neurons in each layer, batch size, and epochs using grid search, we found that 32 neurons in the first layer, 64 neurons in the second layer, 40 epochs, and a batch size of 64 produced the best F1 score for the All-Rookie label.
+As with KNN, we decided to use this F1 score rather than accuracy due to the imbalanced nature of the dataset, and the need for our model to predict all-rookies.

 #### Gaussian Mixture Model